raygaeta/raygaeta/README.md

 # Ramon (Ray) – Creative Developer || Frontend Engineer

-I am passionate about front-end engineering, with a particular skillset in **JavaScript, React, WEBGL, Three.js and UI/UX**.
-My work also extends to creative coding, where I design interactive and immersive digital experiences with **P5.js and shaders**.
-I am actively seeking opportunities that allow me to develop creative interfaces on the web to help tell brand's stories and / or intuitive interfaces that save users time.
+My passion lies at the intersection of data visualization and frontend technology.
+I specialize in **JavaScript, React, WEBGL, Three.js and UI/UX**.
+I am most excited about using code creatively to build functional and mesmerizing digital experiences.
+I hold a B.S. in Biology from the University of California, Los Angeles, where I developed strong data visualization skills using code.

 ---
 ### 🔍 Current Focus and Interests:
-- 🛠️ Leveraging **React**, **Javascript**, **Three.js**, **WebGL**.
+- 🛠️ Leveraging **React**, **Javascript**, **Three.js**, **WebGL**
-- 🏃‍♂️ **Motion design** principles, **Animation** to enhance **UI/UX**.
+- 🏃‍♂️ **Animation** and **Motion design**
 - 🪨 **SOLID**, **DRY**, and **PURE** design principles
 - 🔍 Accessibility and performance
-- 🎨 Branding and storytelling
+- 🎨 Branding, storytelling, and design systems to create beautiful **UI/UX**
-- 🏡 Startups and entrepreneurship.
+- 🏡 **Creative technology companies / studios**
-- 🦾 PQC && Cybersecurity
 ---

 ## 🫂 Let's Connect!